Moving towards a digital marketplace with the New Zealand Business Number (NZBN)

 It’s the future of business

 The NZBN will create a transactional environment with greater certainty of identity, more reliable information and less duplication.
 It will be faster and easier to procure and supply goods/services, apply for tenders, identify customers and suppliers, consolidate reports, and more.
-Click here to learn more about the NZBN, and how it will transform the way Kiwis do business, visit nzbn.govt.nz.
+Click here to learn more about the NZBN(external link), and how it will transform the way Kiwis do business, visit nzbn.govt.nz.